efredericks/gvsu-cis373/assets/labs/lab1-redux.md

 When you plug in your device for the first time you'll most likely see a `CPLAYBOOT` or `CPLAYBTBOOT` directory pop up - this means you're in bootloader mode.
 If you see `CIRCUITPY` you're most likely fine (meaning, your device is running CircuitPython).

 {: .important }
-We want to be running the latest version of CircuitPython - 9.x.
+We want to be running the latest version of CircuitPython - 10.x.
+It may be pre-installed on your device, but it may not.
+Depends on when your board was built!
+If you already have 10.x then you do **not** need to do the CircuitPython install!
+(The libraries you do though).

+---

 If you have installed CircuitPython already and you're in bootloader mode, you should be able to hit the reset button to switch (you might need to double tap it).